Tropical contractions to integral affine manifolds with singularities: Introduction

 Let $\delta \colon V \to B$ be a tropical contraction.
 We impose some condition for the lattice polytopes $\lc \Delta_i \subset M'_\bR \rc_{i=1}^r$ and $\lc \Deltav_i \subset N'_\bR \rc_{i=1}^r$ that we use to construct local models of tropical contractions.
 When it is satisfied, we say $\delta$ is \emph{good/very good} (\pref{df:local-contraction}, \pref{df:contraction}).
 One can compare the (co)homology theories for tropical varieties and IAMS via the good/very good tropical contraction $\delta$. \begin{corollary} For a good (resp. very good) tropical contraction $\delta \colon V \to B$ and any integers $p, q \geq 0$, there exist natural isomorphisms

 for $Q=\bQ$ (resp. $Q=\bZ$). \end{corollary} Here the left hand sides of \eqref{eq:cohisom} and \eqref{eq:hisom} denote the tropical cohomology groups (with compact support), and the tropical (Borel--Moore) homology groups of $V$ respectively.
 The right hand sides of \eqref{eq:hisom} denote the tropical (Borel--Moore) homology groups of $B$ mentioned above.
-When the tropical contractions $\delta$ for tropical Calabi--Yau varieties in \pref{th:glcontr} become good/very good will be discussed in \pref{rm:cy-good}.
+In \pref{rm:cy-good}, we give some sufficient conditions that make the tropical contractions $\delta$ for tropical Calabi--Yau complete intersections in \pref{th:glcontr} good/very good.
+The fact that tropical (co)homology groups are preserved under tropical modifications of \cite{MR2275625} was shown in \cite[Theorem 4.13]{Sha15}, \cite[Proposition 5.6]{MR3894860}, and \cite[Proposition 4.22]{MR3903579}.

 \begin{corollary} For a tropical contraction $\delta \colon V \to B$ and any integers $p, q \geq 0$, there is a natural group homomorphism

 where $Q=\bZ, \bQ, \bR$.
 Furthermore, when $\delta$ is good, the map \eqref{eq:natu} with $p=q=1$ and $Q=\bR$ sends the eigenwave of $V$ to the radiance obstruction of $B$. \end{corollary}